-For that precious moment, you feel into your deepest nature, uninterrupted.
+For that precious moment, you feel your deepest nature, uninterrupted.

 Own your wild, excitable, passionate soul.

-That intense child inside of you is waiting to, at long last,
+That highly sensitive child, gifted child, intense child inside of you is waiting to, at long last,

-be heard, seen, and embrace for who they are.
+be seen, heard, and embraced for who they are.

 “You are a marvel.
 You are unique.
 In all the years that have passed, there has never been another child like you.
 Your legs, your arms, your clever fingers, the way you move.
 You may become a Shakespeare, a Michelangelo, a Beethoven.
 You have the capacity for anything.”